Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 To create a test data, create a new folder with a relevant name to the `test_data` folder and populate it with table csvs.
 The file must have exactly same name as the table that it is targeting.
 The `tableNameHere.csv` MUST USE ; as the delimeter between the columns!

+When new tables are added, they must be added to the `TABLE_READ_ORDER` constant!

 ## Project team

 - Akseli Kolari